 While many are familiar with Du Bois and his life, for the several young children who attended the exhibit unveiling, it was the first time they heard his story and learned about the Niagara Movement.

-Some of those children included a group of Brownies who travelled from Loudoun County, Va., to attend the unveiling.
+Some of those children included a group of Brownies who traveled from Loudoun County, Va., to attend the unveiling.

 The children’s interest in the exhibit was not lost on those like Rutherford and others who attended the unveiling, such as Norman Marriott, of Spring Mills.

-"The exhibit ... is real good, especially when we've got young kids who've come out, because so many young kids don't know the history," he said.
-"They think things have always been good."
+“The exhibit … is really good, especially when we’ve got young kids who’ve come out because so many young kids don’t know the history,” he said.
+“They think things have always been good.”